RemoteSensingTools/vSmartMOM.jl/paper.md

 ![Sample atmospheric reflectance under default atmospheric parameters, calculated using vSmartMOM.jl](joss_1.png)

-**vSmartMOM.jl** is the top-level module that uses absorption and scattering submodules to compute radiative transfer simulations.
+**vSmartMOM.jl** is the top-level module that uses absorption and scattering submodules to carry out radiative transfer simulations.
 Specifically, it:

 - Enables 1D vectorized plane-parallel RT modeling based on the Matrix Operator Method [@Sanghavi:2013a]
 - Incorporates fast, high fidelity simulations of scattering atmospheres containing haze and clouds, including pressure- and temperature-resolved absorption profiles of gaseous species in the atmosphere